egonelbre/egonelbre.com/_posts/2010-09-13-Exact-Imprecision.markdown

 Sometimes you need nicely packable floating point values.
-I started thinking about this problem after reading Iñigo Quílez’s article [storing floating point in 4k](http://www.iquilezles.org/www/articles/float4k/float4k.htm).
+I started thinking about this problem after reading IÃ±igo QuÃ­lez's article [storing floating point in 4k](http://www.iquilezles.org/www/articles/float4k/float4k.htm).
 The problem is that using full floating point precision makes the code less compressable.

-For example 1.9f will be translated to hex 0×3ff33333 whereas it would be much better to use 0×3ff30000.
+For example 1.9f will be translated to hex 0Ã—3ff33333 whereas it would be much better to use 0Ã—3ff30000.
 If there are a lot of values ending with zeros then they can be compressed quite efficiently.

-Iñigo Quílez’s idea was to precalculate and define each value from 0.00 to 1.99 that give an exact hex number in a header file and then use the defined values.
+IÃ±igo QuÃ­lez's idea was to precalculate and define each value from 0.00 to 1.99 that give an exact hex number in a header file and then use the defined values.
 This method can get a little long when you would